 How to Host a Simple Wine and Cheese Party

 With the days getting longer and warmer one thing is for sure...
-Spring is in the air!
+Summer is in the air!
 Inspired by the sight of fresh blooms, green grass, and bright skies, this time of year is the perfect time for entertaining.
 With everything being full of life, we were motivated to plan an intimate Sonoma Inspired grown-up gathering.
 For the wine and cheese lovers be sure to check out the photos below, and read on for 5 simple tips you can consider when hosting an easy going time with friends or family.
 Before you have a mini panic attack balancing all that comes with life... remember to keep it simple.
 We’ve broken it down into four easy to follow components a hostess with the mostest needs on her radar:

 Putting together a “pretty” cheese plate requires a couple of pointers: